amosproj/amos2021ws07-nft-development/Documentation/README.md

 # Technical documentation

 For more details, there are `README.md` files within some directories like `./frontend/` and `./blockchain/`.

+There is also a wiki page which explains the repository structure.

 # Software architecture description

 Please have a look in the Wiki for an overview over the repository artifacts.